-Since the founding of the Theater and Poetry Project in 1988, international award-winning poet Laura Boss has been a vital part of the Poets-in-the-Schools program.
+Since the founding of the Theater and Poetry Project, international award-winning poet Laura Boss has been a vital part of the Poets-in-the-Schools program.
 Year after year, she took on every workshop offered to her, and shared her kindness, grace, and thoughtfulness with Paterson youth.

-Having been present for observation, I recall her asking the class to think of words that describe something bright.
-She got them started by tossing synonyms in the air until one in particular struck a chord: luminous.
-Half the classroom began clamoring about how luminous sounds like luminoso, the Spanish translation for bright.
+Having been present for observation, I recall her asking the class to find words that describe something bright.
+She got them started by throwing words into the air until one in particular struck a chord: luminous.
+Half the classroom began clamoring about how luminous sounds like luminoso, the Spanish word for bright.
 Suddenly a luminous bulb went off above every child’s head and more importantly, they made a connection with poetry.

 During another set of workshops with a group of 5th graders from the same school, Laura was again warned beforehand that the students might be apathetic and uninterested.
 Undeterred, Laura understood that if students were showing no interest in the classroom, it had to be because of personal issues they were dealing with which made it hard to focus.